almond-bongbong/react-slot-counter/README.md

 ## Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!
+If you'd like to contribute, please follow these steps:

+1. Fork the project
+2. Create a new branch for your feature or bugfix
+3. Commit your changes
+4. Push your changes to the branch
+5. Open a pull request

+Please also make sure to update tests as appropriate and follow the coding style of the project.

 ## License